rancherlabs/cfl-summit-lab/README.md

 ### 1 - Troubleshoot an unknown issue

-The issue is known to affect deployments in the `deployment-lab` namespace.
+The issue is known to affect changes in the `deployment-lab` namespace, like creating new deployments

-  - Repro the issue by creating a deployment in the `deployment-lab` namespace
+  - Repro the issue using the `deployment-lab` namespace
   - Investigate further to understand the issue
+  - Make changtes as need to resolve issues

 ### 2 - Troubleshoot network issues

-Deployments have been created in the `lab` namespace of your downstream cluster
+All deployments for this lab have been created in the `lab` namespace of your downstream cluster, make changes as needed to resolve the issues

+**Note**, there is a test pod available, created by a deployment named `test-pod` that should be used for troubleshooting connectivity

 #### 2a - Network issue

-Using a test pod, troubleshoot an issue with a deployment named `lab-a`
+- Troubleshoot a connectivity issue with a service and deployment named `lab-a`

-Note, there is a test pod available, created by a deployment named `test-pod` that can be used

 #### 2b - Network issue

+- Troubleshoot a connectivity issue with a service and deployment named `lab-b`

 #### 2c - Network issue

+- Troubleshoot a connectivity issue with a service and deployment named `lab-c`

+What can be done to resolve this issue?

 #### 2d - Network issue

+- The Rancher website (rancher.com) is reported to fail from pods in this environment, why the website failing?

 # Bonus Rounds

-### 3 - Create a downstream cluster (terraform)
+### 4 - Create a downstream cluster (terraform)

 Pre-work:
   - Clone this repo to your downstream cluster node: `git clone https://github.com/rancherlabs/cfl-summit-lab.git`